Gold loan lenders glitter over yellow metal’s price surge, and borrowings

-Gold loan lenders glitter over yellow metal’s price surge, and borrowings2 min read .
-09:03 PM IST
+Gold loan lenders glitter over yellow metal’s price surge, and borrowings1 min read .
+Updated: 09 Nov 2020, 11:56 AM IST

-Manappuram Finance’s AUM grew 29.6% in the Sep quarter for gold loans and that of Muthoot Finance 32%
+Gold loan providers have reaped benefits from the surge in the yellow metal’s prices, apart from the emergency borrowings triggered by the covid-19 pandemic

 Gold loan providers have reaped benefits from the surge in the yellow metal’s prices, apart from the emergency borrowings triggered by the covid-19 pandemic.